 To enable fingerprint authentication, enroll your fingerprints first.
+During the enrollment, the fingerprints are associated with the Windows password automatically.
 It is recommended that you enroll more than one fingerprint in case of any injuries to your fingers.

 To enroll your fingerprints, do the following: